 OPENING NOVEMBER 13

 November 13, 2019 - July 3, 2020

 The forty years between 1890 and 1930 were a dynamic time in Pasadena’s history.
 The area changed rapidly from a small agricultural community to a renowned winter resort and bustling young city.
 Newcomers came for many reasons.
 They were taken by the region’s natural beauty and the opportunities associated with its growth and potential.
-It was an attractive place to start new ventures, or in some cases, to start over.
-The railroad provided convenient and affordable transportation to the attractively nicknamed “Crown City.”
-Luxurious resort hotels sprung up and a town grew, providing opportunities for real estate investments or starting commercial and service businesses.
+It was an appealing place to launch a new venture, or in some cases, to start over.
+The railroad provided convenient and affordable transportation to the appropriately nicknamed “Crown City.”
 Pasadena was changing significantly, fashioned by a rapidly burgeoning population and its hopes, dreams, and achievements.

 Historic images, documents, artwork, clothing, and ephemera, many selected from the Museum's collection – along with research compiled over decades by scholars, PMH staff, and volunteers – will illustrate the scope of these vibrant decades in Pasadena’s history.
 The exhibition will also feature the legacy of Museum benefactors Eva and Adalbert Fenyes.
 After arriving in Pasadena as newlyweds in 1896, this sophisticated couple quickly embraced the city as their new home.
 They purchased real estate, developed businesses, and contributed to the cultural and artistic development of Pasadena.
 Their 1906 Beaux Arts mansion is an important component of the exhibit story line, providing visitors with a glimpse into what life was like on Pasadena’s Landmark Millionaire’s Row in the early 1900s.